flexiodata/functions-quandl/README.md

-# Quandl Google Sheets and Excel Spreadsheet Add on
+# Quandl Google Sheets & Excel Spreadsheet Add on

 Quandl is a premier source for open, commercial, and alternative data, with a particular focus on investment professionals.
 This Quandl spreadsheet integration for Google Sheets and Microsoft Excel enables you to import table and time-series datasets from Quandl.
 This add-on will enable you to integrate on-demand, refreshable stock market and portfolio data without leaving your spreadsheet.